gauravn17/cse-15l-lab-reports/lab2.md

 - the split() method, which in this case helps create an array of strings split by the character '='.
 - the equals() method, which checks if the first element of the string array equals "s".

+- For the first screenshot,the value of String parameters[] is {"s","Hello"} (due to the url.getQuery.split("=") method), and thus, since message+=parameters[1], the value of String message is "Hello", which is returned.
+- For the second screenshot,the value of String parameters[] is {"s","How are you"} (due to the url.getQuery.split("=") method), and thus, since message+=parameters[1], the value of String message is "How are you", which is returned.
+-For both screenshots, the value of int port is args[0], which is 4001.

 Below is the screenshot of the bash terminal used to run the server:

 ![Screenshot 2023-05-06 at 11 10 48 AM](https://user-images.githubusercontent.com/93863977/236640299-ab542ff4-9f43-43e1-8930-135aac1e9a94.png)